Dr. Joshua A. Eldridge

 Euro Pharma 2021

-Conference Series invites all the participants across the world to attend Pharmaceutics and Drug Discovery to be held during April 27-28, 2021 in London, UK.
+Conference Series invites all the participants across the world to attend Pharmaceutics and Drug Discovery to be held during June 21-22, 2021 in New York, USA.
 Which includes prompt keynote presentations, Oral talks, e-Poster presentations, Young Research Forum(YRF) and Exhibitions.

 Why to attend?